"Barbie" Movies Are the Best!

-One of our earliest favourite Barbie movies, the Princess and the Pauper was the movie which made Barbie musicals popular (it was the first Barbie animated musical ever made).
+One of our earliest favourite Barbie movies, the Princess and the Pauper was the movie that made Barbie musicals popular (it was the first Barbie animated musical ever made).

 It has a beautiful, compelling soundtrack of seven original songs that make you want to sing, and the story is a romantic fairy tale based on a Mark Twain tale, with a handsome prince, cute pets, helpful friends and some villains that are not too scary.